Page Content

 • Complete the essay questions and upload them to the Supplemental Items section.

 • Three letters of recommendation are required and must be completed in the Recommendation Request section.
 Each recommender will receive an email with a link to complete a rating form and upload a letter.
+Recommendations from friends or family are not accepted.

-• Program director/academic: Radiography program director
+• Program director: Radiography program director

 • Professional: Work reference